openshift/oadp-operator/docs/design/gcp-wif-support_design.md

 Support Google Cloud's WIF (Workload Identity Federation) for OADP.

 ## Background
-In currently released versions of OADP, the only way to authenticate to GCP is via a service account.
+In currently released versions of OADP, the only way to authenticate to GCP is via a long lived service account credentials.
-This is not ideal for customers who are using GCP's WIF feature to authenticate to GCP.
+This is not ideal for customers who are using GCP's WIF ([Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity)) feature to authenticate to GCP.
 This proposal aims to add support for WIF to OADP.

 ## Goals